 It takes about 6 to 8 weeks after the vaccination before tuberculosis resistance has developed.

-More information about BCG vaccination can be found on the website of the KNCV Tuberculosis Fund, in the folder about BCG vaccination and tuberculosis.
+More information about BCG vaccination can be found on the website of the KNCV Tuberculosis Fund.

 Before vaccinating, a tuberculin skin test (Mantoux test) is often carried out to determine whether you are already resistant to tuberculosis.
-If you are, this means that you have undergone BCG vaccination before or been infected with TBC.
-In that case, BCG vaccination is not necessary
+If you are, this means that you have undergone BCG vaccination before or been infected with TB.
+In that case, BCG vaccination is not necessary.